DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: DOBLIX DESIGN

 \subsection{Tuning Agent}

-\texttt{DobLIX} employs Q-learning~\cite{watkins1992q}, a lightweight reinforcement learning (RL) algorithm~\cite{mo2023learning}, to dynamically fine-tune the LI and data access parameters. \texttt{DobLIX} determines three key parameters in the creation of SSTables and the training model: \textit{(1)} The choice between using the PLA vs. the PRA. \textit{(2)} The maximum error of the LI in the PLA method ($E$), and \textit{(3)} The maximum size of a block ($B_{max}$).
+\texttt{DobLIX} employs Q-learning~\cite{watkins1992q}, a lightweight Reinforcement Learning (RL) algorithm~\cite{mo2023learning}, to dynamically select model and fine-tune model and data access parameters.
+Fig.~\ref{fig:rl-agent} shows the overview of the RL tuning Agent. \texttt{DobLIX} determines three key parameters in the creation of SSTs and the training model: \textit{(1)} The choice between using the PLA vs. the PRA. \textit{(2)} The maximum error of the LI in the PLA method ($E$), and \textit{(3)} The maximum size of a block ($b_{max}$).

-The state space for the Q-learning agent comprises the index model (PLA with error values ranging from $32$ to $256$, doubling at each step, and PRA, resulting in $5$ distinct values), and the block size ($4KB$ to $32KB$, doubling at each step, yielding $4$ distinct values, as recommended by RocksDB).
-This creates a total of $20$ possible states.
-The action space consists of five actions: incrementing, decrementing, or maintaining the current value of the model error and block size.
+The state space for the Q-learning agent comprises the index model--Current Model which is $2$ states between PLA and PRA, Error values for PLA ranging from $32$ to $256$, doubling at each step, resulting in $4$ distinct values--and the block size--$4KB$ to $32KB$, doubling at each step, yielding $4$ distinct values, as recommended by RocksDB.
+The action space consists of: switching between PLA/PRA models, and incrementing, decrementing $b_{max}$, or $E$.
+We also forbid the actions to change $E$ when the model state is PRA as it does not consists of different $E$.

-The RL agent policy for exploring the feasible space is also guided by our optimization method (\S~\ref{sec:dual-objective-optimization}).
-It prioritizes block size over the approximation error.
-The policy evaluates the relationship between data block size and its load latency, identifying the first block size that alters this relationship (e.g. $O(log N)$ to $O(N)$) as the upper bound.
-This effectively reduces the feasible space for exploration by limiting larger block sizes.

 The reward function is defined below to consider both system latency and index storage:

 \scalebox{0.8}{ { $R(s, a) = -\nu.Norm(AVG(latency)) - (1 - \nu).Norm(AVG(index~size)) $ } }